Longhouse Reservation Information

 - Exchange of money between parties is prohibited in the Longhouse.
 All parties prohibited to buy or sell products in the Longhouse.

-- Users are responsible for event set up, take down and clean up Please make sure to include time before and after the event to complete these tasks.
+- Users are responsible for event set up, take down and clean up.
+Please make sure to include time before and after the event to complete these tasks.

 - Users must follow posted usage rules for using the kitchen for using the equipment, and cleaning up for the event.

-All users must abide by existing college policies, the Lane Longhouse Code of Conduct, posted Longhouse rules, and conditions of use as described in the space request form.
+All users must abide by existing college policies, the LCC Longhouse Code of Conduct, posted Longhouse rules, and conditions of use as described in the space request form.
 Failure to comply with college and/or longhouse procedures may result in future loss of use.